git repository browser uses author time instead of commit time for ordering

 The git repository browser seems to be ordering commits using the "author" time instead of the "commit" time (git difference authoring and committing).
 It makes more sense to use the "commit" time (this is how git log and git web and other history viewers arrange patches).

-#2 Updated by Leandro Lucarella about 9 years ago
+#2 Updated by Leandro Lucarella over 9 years ago

 You can use